-Visceral restrictions can be Articular (adhesions and Fixations), Ligamentous (ptoses) or Muscular (Viscerospasms) and are thought to be derived from problems of rhythm.
+Visceral restrictions can be Articular (adhesions and Fixations), Ligamentous (ptoses) or Muscular (Viscerospasms) and are thought to be derived from problems of rhythm or more simply the co-ordination of your core musculature.
 Mobility and Motility palpation can be used to identify specific restrictions within the context of the body before manipulation of the tract of organ motion and or a rhythm rate adjustment can be applied.

 - Hedley G. (2010) Visceral Adhesions and Pathology.
 JBMT.
 14,(3), 255- 261.

 - Michallet JM Kidney Mobilisation and Ultrasound Documentation in Barral JP Visceral Manipulation II [7th printing, 2003 Eastland Press] P.227-246